Kingxukai/linux/Documentation/admin-guide/laptops/thinkpad-acpi.rst

 Video output control -- /proc/acpi/ibm/video
 --------------------------------------------

-This feature allows control over the devices used for video output - LCD, CRT or DVI (if available).
+This feature allows control over the woke devices used for video output - LCD, CRT or DVI (if available).
 The following commands are available::

 	echo lcd_enable > /proc/acpi/ibm/video